jquery/learn.jquery.com/CONTRIBUTING.md

 #### Voice & Tone

-  - Don't assume the reader will have prior knowledge of topics or concepts.
-  - Don't use rhetorical questions.
-  - Don't write in first or third person.
   - Do write in clear, easy-to-understand statements.
   - Do write in active voice.
   - Do keep the audience in mind while writing.